 Feather as represented on GIA report

 Hello diamond enthusiasts!
 Welcome to the next installment of our ‘diamond inclusions’ series!
-Before we launch into learning (AND LAUGHING) about feathers, we hope you’ll pop back and have a quick old look at our introduction post about all things ‘inclusions’.
+Before we launch into learning (AND LAUGHING) about feathers, we hope you’ll pop back and have a quick old look at our introduction post about all things ‘diamond inclusions’.
 It will help you to understand more about why inclusions matter, how they are described on a diamond grading report, and other fun things like that.
-If you click here you can read it, so what are you waiting for?

 It’s important to know about feathers, because they are one of the most common inclusions found in diamonds.
 A feather actually referred to an internal crack or break in a diamond.
 These cracks/fractures/breaks can be no problem at all… or big trouble indeed, depending on their size and location and color.